jolibrain/joliGEN/docs/source/index.rst

    ...
 -  Image to image translation to cope with scarce data

-This is achieved by combining powerful and customized generator architectures, bags of discriminators, and configurable neural networks and losses that ensure conservation of fundamental elements between source and target images.
+This is achieved by combining conditioned generator architectures for fine-grained control, bags of discriminators, configurable neural networks and losses that ensure conservation of fundamental elements between source and target images.

 *****************
  Example results